arras-energy/gridlabd-old/docs/Subcommand/Matrix/Around.md

     out : ndarray, optional
         Alternative output array in which to place the result.
 It must have the same shape as the expected output, but the type of the output values will be cast if necessary.
-See `ufuncs-output-type` for more details.
+See :ref:`ufuncs-output-type` for more details.

     Returns